 A college education has long been viewed as a pathway to personal growth and higher lifetime earnings, and for many graduates that may be true.
-But with tuition costs climbing faster than the rate of inflation, it can also leave former students and their families with significant debt to repay — even those who hail from affluent homes.
+But with tuition costs having climbed faster than the rate of inflation for most of the last two decades, it can also leave former students and their families with significant debt to repay—even those who hail from affluent homes.

 “To the extent that you can minimize your college debt at the undergraduate level, you should, which can set you up a little bit better for success,” said Karen McCarthy, senior policy analyst at the National Association of Student Financial Aid Administrators in Washington, D.C.
 “That is especially true if you plan to pursue a graduate degree.
 Sometimes, students with very large undergraduate loans are shocked to find that there isn’t very much federal aid available at the graduate level, so it is best not to go into a lot of student debt.”

-According to the College Board, tuition, fees, and room and board for full-time students averaged $21,950 at public four-year colleges and universities and $49,870 at private nonprofit four-year colleges for the 2019-2020 academic year.1
+According to the College Board, tuition, fees, and room and board for full-time students averaged $27,330 for in-state residents at public four-year colleges and universities, $44,150 for nonresidents at a public four-year college, and $55,800 at private nonprofit four-year colleges for the 2021-2022 academic year.2

-But most students received some form of financial aid, bringing the average net cost (sticker price minus grant aid and tax benefits) of tuition, fees, and room and board down to $15,380 at public four-year institutions for in-state residents and $27,370 for private four-year colleges.
+But most students received some form of grants, scholarships, or financial aid, bringing the average net cost (sticker price minus grant aid and tax benefits) of tuition, fees, and room and board down to $ $19,490 per year for 2020-2021.3 (Calculator: How much do I need to save for college?)